-Here is a closer look at the details of why a check might bounce and how to avoid it.
+Here is a detailed look at why checks bounce and how you can avoid making that mistake.

 What is a bounced check?